Chalarangelo/30-seconds-of-code/snippets/css-not-selector-shortcut.md

-### CSS :not selector
+### CSS :not selector shortcut

-Lots of code just to space each item evenly, except for the last one.
-One great use for the `:not` psuedo selector.
+Lots of code just to space each item evenly, except for the last one is just one great example for the `:not` psuedo selector.

 #### HTML